Blending

 Now that we've enabled blending we need to tell OpenGL how it should actually blend.

 \begin{equation}\bar{C}_{result} = \bar{\color{green}C}_{source} * \color{green}F_{source} + \bar{\color{red}C}_{destination} * \color{red}F_{destination}\end{equation}- \(\bar{\color{green}C}_{source}\): the source color vector.
-This is the color vector that originates from the texture.
+This is the color output of the fragment shader.

 - \(\bar{\color{red}C}_{destination}\): the destination color vector.
 This is the color vector that is currently stored in the color buffer.